 So, you want to create a more resimercial space but where do you go to find inspiration?
-We chatted with our NY showroom Manager, Rob Panos and here are his thoughts.

-Look through your favorite magazines, Pinterest boards, blogs, take a walk outside, and even look at the furnishings in your own home.
-What elements make you feel the most relaxed, inspire you, invite you to sit and be productive?
+Look through your favorite magazines, Pinterest boards, and blogs, take a walk outside, and even look at the furnishings in your own home.
+What elements make you feel the most relaxed, inspire you, and invite you to sit and be productive?
 Well-executed resimercial design can be achieved by carefully customizing the needs of a specific space, client, and culture of the business.
 Hone in on products and materials that are best suited for your space and needs.
 How can you make a desk feel more inviting?
-The warmth of rich walnut adorned with an inlay of leather can help create a softer, yet polished professional look.
-Round out the space with an accent table, lounge chair, or bookcase to hold pieces of art, elements of nature or books that inspire you.
+The warmth of rich walnut adorned with an inlay of leather can help create a softer yet polished professional look.
+Round out the space with an accent table, lounge chair, or bookcase to hold pieces of art, elements of nature, or books that inspire you.
 Work with a designer and furniture maker to help create custom pieces that work with your space and fit your style.
-Any well-established furniture company who specializes in residential furniture can adapt a standard design to create a custom piece that will hold up to the everyday demands of a professional work environment.
+Any well-established furniture company specializing in residential furniture can adapt a standard design to create a custom piece that will hold up to the everyday demands of a professional work environment.

 One of the great things we do at Thos.
 Moser Contract, is we work with each client individually to bring their visions to life.
 Our recent Daniela Table was a take on our trestle tables, with modifications to the base and added hardware to the underside for a customized flip-top table that allowed for easy storage.
 No project is too great or too small.
-We have designed chairs for Pope’s and President’s, libraries and concert halls.
+We have designed chairs for Pope’s and President’s, libraries, and concert halls.
 Each space calls for a specific design, style, and feel.
-By taking a beautifully designed piece of residential furniture and blending in new materials, incorporating outlets and USB ports to the tops of tables for laptops and phones, adding hardware for stability and storage, and utilizing durable textiles; a home writing desk, chair, or sofa quickly become a standing laptop desk, a meeting room lounge, or an inviting and comfortable space for a quick team meeting.
+By taking a beautifully designed piece of residential furniture and blending in new materials, incorporating outlets and USB ports to the tops of tables for laptops and phones, adding hardware for stability and storage, and utilizing durable textiles, a home writing desk, chair, or sofa quickly become a standing laptop desk, a meeting room lounge, or an inviting and comfortable space for a quick team meeting.

 An office, meeting room, and break area should be a place where people feel comfortable.
-Visitors should feel welcomed and relaxed while getting to know more about your company by the story you’re telling in your reception area.
+Visitors should feel welcomed and relaxed while getting to know more about your company through the story you’re telling in your reception area.
 Comfortable and inviting break areas should encourage casual conversations that allow your team to freely express their ideas and become more connected and invested in one another.
 Create a space that invites you to take a break from looking at the screen of your computer or phone, where you can foster a stronger, more cohesive work community.

 We spend around 90,000 hours of our life working!
 That’s 1/3 of our lifetime.
-Why not make the space that you devote this much time to as inviting and inspiring as possible?
+Why not make the space you devote this much time to as inviting and inspiring as possible?